-Since 2000, laws have required that women comprise an increasing proportion of both national and sub-national candidates for political office, reaching 50% in 2016.
+Since 2000, laws have required that women comprise an

+increasing proportion of both national and sub-national candidates for political office, reaching 50% in 2016.
 The law also reserves at least 21% of seats in the National Congress for women.
-This rate was achieved in the 2017 elections and surpassed in the 2021 elections to 27% yet is the same than rates in neighboring El Salvador (27%) and lower than the US (29% as of 2023) but higher than Guatemala (20%).
+This rate was achieved in the 2017 elections and surpassed in the 2024 elections to 27% yet is lower than rates in neighboring El Salvador (32%) and the US (29%) but higher than Guatemala (20%).
 Nevertheless, few women hold congressional leadership positions.

 While traditional attitudes tend to discourage women from pursuing government-service positions, Honduras has had many prominent female activists, most notably the late environmental and indigenous rights activist Berta Cáceres.
-In 2021, Iris Castro was elected as country's first female President (see p.
-6-7 of Political and Social Relations).
+In 2021, Iris Castro was elected as country's first female President (see Political and Social Relations).